AkshaTGA/React--Fallacifier-Extension/README.md

-# 🧠 Fallacifier - Chrome Extension for Smart Fact Checking
+# 🧠 Fallacifier - Browser Extension for Smart Fact Checking

-**Fallacifier** is a Chrome Extension that instantly fact-checks any claim using real-time public sources, AI reasoning, and domain trust scores — so you never have to Google bold statements again.
+**Fallacifier** is a Browser Extension that instantly fact-checks any claim using real-time public sources, AI reasoning, and domain trust scores — so you never have to Google bold statements again.

 ## Screenshot